The Data Platform Behind 32,000 Advertising Accounts

 Monitoring Dashboard: Real-time pipeline monitoring with jobs count by status visualization (active, paused, error, ended), daily budget and spend charts, detailed job tables with inline status indicators, and connector-specific filtering.
 Designed to answer "is anything broken?" within seconds of opening.

-Template Management: Comprehensive template creation, modification, and monitoring system.
+Template Management: Comprehensive template creation, modification, and monitoring system across three complexity levels.
 Templates display linked client count (1 to 101+), scheduling frequency (15 minutes to weekly), last run timestamp, modification history, and status.
 Supports creation, duplication, editing, and archiving workflows.
+Includes metrics and dimensions library with incompatibility detection and a test function for validation before publishing.

 Client Validation: Multi-connector credential management enabling CSMs to verify, link, unlink, and transfer advertising accounts across Google Ads, SA360, DV360, and CM360.
 Validates credentials per connector, shows account status, and surfaces error states requiring attention.

-Notification System: Multi-channel alerting across Slack (per-channel and dedicated app) and email, with centralized settings for controlling notification preferences, thresholds, and routing.
+Notification System: Multi-channel alerting across Slack (per-channel and dedicated app) and email, with centralized Admin settings for controlling notification preferences, thresholds, and routing by role.

 Unvalidated Client Management: Dedicated workflows for identifying and resolving clients with missing, expired, or invalid credentials -- preventing data collection failures before they impact downstream products.